-If you’ve ever had a sip or two of champagne (or even just heard about it), you might have wondered what exactly makes it so special.
+If you’ve tasted champagne or even just heard about it, you might have asked yourself what precisely sets it apart.

 It seems like any other type of wine — but not really.